simonharris/pykmeans/README.md

 ## Structure

+ - `runner.py`: the main bootstrap file.
+Runs experiments using parallelisation where possible
  - `initialisations/`: implementations of K-means initialisation algorithms
  - `datasets/ `: data importers, preprocessors/wranglers and resulting data
  - `metrics/`: implementations and wrappers of algorithms used to measure clustering success